A key part of sustainability is building a strong workforce for the future.

 Without the right people in the right roles, developments may be delayed, construction prices could rise, and business will slow.
 That’s why we’re helping people from all backgrounds to build long and rewarding careers in property-related industries, including construction and hospitality.
 We also attract people to Landsec by being an inclusive and supportive place to work.
 By doing this, we make our workforce stronger and more diverse – and our business more successful.

 Addressing Social Mobility

-Our Chief Executive, Robert Noel, was recently invited to sit on the newly formed Inclusive Economy Partnership (IEP), a collaboration between government, business and civil society whose aim is to address key societal challenges facing low and middle-income families.
-The IEP is focusing on three key areas: Financial Inclusion, Mental Health and Transition to Work.
+Our Chief Executive, Robert Noel, sits on the Inclusive Economy Partnership (IEP), a collaboration between government, business and civil society addressing key societal challenges facing low and middle income families.
+The IEP focuses on three key areas: Financial Inclusion, Mental Health and Transition to Work.

 This reflects our commitment to providing opportunities to those who may face significant challenges in getting into work.

 Paula, 22, was unemployed when she joined the Circle Collective, our partner at Lewisham Shopping Centre.
 After completing customer service training, she earned a job at the centre with our brand partner, Wilko.

 Paula commented: “Circle has changed my life and today I have more trust in myself.”